elchininet/home-assistant-javascript-templates/README.md

 #### states

 `states` could be used in two ways, as a function or as an object.
 When using it as function it only allows an entity id (containing the domain) as a parameter and it will return the state of that entity.
-As an object it allows you to access a domain or the full entity id.
+As an object it allows you to access a domain or the full entity state object.

 >Note: If you try to use `states` as a function sending a domain it will throw an error.